leepwk/SearchOp/README.md

 Results for a single day are stored in the database, they are overwritten with the most recent results for that day if run multiple times

+The best results are using the Bing search with Playwright

 ## Main Features

 - Headless browser search scraping